hokkanen/st-mq/README.md

 ## Setup (standalone)

 ### SmartThings
 In SmartThings, install [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, set the correct IP for the device where the MQTT broker is running, and subscribe to `from_stmq/heat/action` topic and listen for `heaton15`/`heaton60`/`heatoff` messages, which indicate whether the kWh spot price is favourable for energy consumption.
-The difference between `heaton15` and `heaton60` messages is that if the conditions for `heatoff` are not satisfied, a `heaton60` message is published if no prior `heaton60` message has been published within the past 60 minutes, otherwise `heaton15` message is published.
+If the conditions for `heatoff` are not satisfied, a `heaton15` is published.
+Additionally, `heaton60` message is published together with `heaton15` if no prior `heaton60` messages have been published within the past 60 minutes.

 ### Config
 The root directory contains [config.json](config.json) file in which the `options` section needs to be updated.
 In the config, fill in geolocation information, temperature-to-heating-hours mapping array, MQTT broker details, and the required API keys and SmartThings device IDs for the temperature sensors.
 For more information, check the [HASS translations file](translations/en.yaml).